Acknowledging Reality & Living by Lies

 Example: "President John F. Kennedy was assassinated in Dallas, Texas."

-You can see that what these different types of statement in common is that there is some way in which their truth or falsity can be objectively established to the satisfaction of all reasonable inquirers.
+You can see that what these different types of statement have in common is that there is some way in which their truth or falsity can be objectively established to the satisfaction of all reasonable inquirers.
 In contrast to factual statements, there is no way to establish the truth or falsity of statements of opinion to the satisfaction of all, which is part of what makes them opinion.
 Here are a few prominent types for comparison:

 - Expressions of Taste: We've already seen the example of peanuts and cashews.